jonasschmides/AquaVania/AquaVania-Report.md

 - EDI		1h		Fishing hooks
 - EDI		0.5h	Added basic Credits and Controls screen, Report file
 - EDI   2h    Working on object carry / deploy code
-- EDI   3h    Transformation logic Fish<-->Human, based on ground/water touched.
+- EDI   3h    Transformation logic fish<-->human, based on ground/water touched.
+- EDI   2h    More levels, QOL improvements
+- EDI   3h    Recording more SFX, implementing audio mixer
+- EDI   2h    Code Refactoring, Level "warping", Level title / subtitle / hints

 ## Problems and Challenges
 There was a problem trying to use objects with interfaces as components.
 The editor just didn't provide the opportunity to drag objects into the script.
 Solution: Stopped using interfaces - Abstract classes are the way to go!

+How do parameters get carried over to another scene?
+There are multiple solutions, but using a static object seemed convenient.

 ## Resources, Sources, References and Links
 ### Links to all resources, sources you are using.